Updated 27 May 2020

 Monday.com - Perfect for Collaboration

-Marketing is in large part about collaboration.
+Marketing is largely about collaboration.
 It's about making sure that your team works well together, from writers and designers to strategists and leadership.
 That's where Monday.com shines.

 Monday.com is priced on a tiered level based on both users (in increments of 5) and features (from basic to enterprise).
-Listing every tier based on these variables is too complex, but it can range anywhere from $40 to $1,500 a month and more:
+Listing every tier based on these variables is too complex, but it ranges from $40 to $1,500 a month and more:

 - Basic Platform for 5 Users: $39/month.
 Includes 5 GB storage, 1 week's worth of activity archives, mobile apps, as well as list-based and Kanban boards.